seoulrain/jekyll-tagcloud/README.md

 and JavaScript (without plugins).
 `jekyll-tagcloud` uses a linear logarithmic (very simple) in order to weight tags.

-Of course you can do the same using Jekyll plugins, but that means that you would have to run Jekyll locally and post the produced files into your repo (because GitHub Pages does not allow Jekyll plugins).
+You can do the same using Jekyll plugins, but that means that you should have to run Jekyll locally and post the produced files into your repo (because GitHub Pages does not allow Jekyll plugins).
 I don't like that solution, hence `jekyll-tagcloud`.